Una865/IntroductionToMachineLearning/Week3/HW-MNIST-data/README.md

 - 3 vs 6
 - 8 vs 9

 Evaluations of accuracies of each run are in the files results0vs1.txt, results3vs6.txt and results8vs9.txt.
+Looking at the results, everytime using raw data resulted in much better accuracy.